arch-user-sudo/Prebuilt-DWL-setup/README.md

-    * Copy the files inside of the JT folder to your home folder and use $SUPER + W to launch a custom control panel for managing wifi audio and bluetooth. ( Wallpaper will not work if files are not copied aswell as the connection panel. )
+    * Copy the files inside of the JT folder to your home folder and use $SUPER + W to launch a custom control panel for managing wifi audio and bluetooth. ( Wallpaper will not work if files are not copied aswell as the connection panel ) & you obviously need to be using my Pre-built DWL.

     ## NB ##
     This was designed for arch linux using pipewire Network Manager and Bluez.